Meg Lees

-Meg Heather Lees (née Francis, born 19 October 1948) is an Australian former politician who was a member of the Senate from 1990 to 2005, representing the state of South Australia.
+Meg Heather Lees (née Francis, born 19 October 1948) is an Australian former politician who served as a Senator for South Australia from 1990 until 2005.
 She represented the Australian Democrats from 1990 to 2002, and was her party's leader from 1997 to 2001.
 As party leader she controversially facilitated passage of the Howard government's Goods and Services Tax (GST).
 This decision ultimately split the party and began a series of damaging leadership spills and resignations, destroying their public support and causing the party to be effectively defunct after the 2007 Australian federal election that saw their final four Senators lose their seats.

-After being deposed by Natasha Stott Despoja, she quit the party to sit as an independent senator in 2002, adopting the party designation Australian Progressive Alliance from 2003 until her electoral defeat in 2005.
+After being deposed by Natasha Stott Despoja, she quit the party to sit as an independent senator in 2002, adopting the party designation Australian Progressive Alliance from 2003 until her term expired in 2005, following her defeat at the 2004 election.

-Family life
+Early life

-Lees was born in the Blue Mountains, west of Sydney.
-She became a teacher at Ingleburn High School and married Keith Lees, a fellow teacher, in about 1971.
+Lees was born to Heather Francis, a music teacher, and Edwin Francis, a builder, in Mount Riverview, New South Wales.
+Lees is the eldest of four children, and has three brothers.

-In 1974, they moved to Mount Gambier, where their two daughters were born.
-After both Keith and Meg became involved in the Australian Democrats, they moved to Adelaide, but the pressures of political activity led to the breakdown of their marriage.
+Lees mother, Heather Francis, described her as "headstrong" and "always had a mind of her own."
+Lees was interested in sports from a young age, playing hockey, tennis, and softball.

-On Christmas Eve 2000, shortly before she was deposed as the Democrats' leader in the Senate, Lees married Adelaide lawyer Matthew Mitchell.
+Lees was raised in the Catholic Apostolic Church, a strict fundamentalist religion, and was not allowed to mix freely with other children.
+At the age of 13, she refused to attend the Church's services.
+"I had friends at South Strathfield High School who were going to the Anglican Church so I started going with them."
+Her father was "Not terribly impressed," that she was attending Anglican Church services, but felt it was "Better that she was going to church than not going to church at all."